happy-nut/happy-nut/README.md

 ## Hi 😊

 I'm a software developer.
-I'm from Korea, living in Seoul and currently working at Skelter Labs.
+I'm from Korea, living in Seoul and currently working at [Viva Republica](https://toss.im/).

 ### ✍️ Blog & Writing